Image Courtesy of EA/BioWare. |

 "When we launched the product back in December, it was an event launch.
 We brought in a lot of users, and with a brand like Star Wars, it reaches out much past the hardcore MMO fan base into the broader market."

 I find this quote to be quite interesting, due to the fact that it would traditionally be the hardcore players that would be harder to retain, as opposed to the casual crowd.
-They grind through the content at a faster pace, and are generally more critical of changes inside a game.
+They grind through the content at a faster pace, and are generally more critical of changes inside a game."And as the service evolves from here, what we're seeing is that some of the initial casual customers have gone through a billing cycle and decided not to subscribe to the game."

 Additionally, EA CEO John Riccitiello made a few statements towards the amount of attention SWTOR is receiving: